cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Run recommendation workshop

 A few days after the draft report has been sent to the partner we meet to discuss the recommendations and to start to map them into a more helpful format than a long list.
-For details on this workshop please see [this document.](https://docs.google.com/document/d/1QW8De-E1JAAtGUg3EBLWh6FjmCPBgjkJWdiqJE4z-ZM/edit)
+For details on this workshop please see [this document (internal link only)](https://docs.google.com/document/d/1QW8De-E1JAAtGUg3EBLWh6FjmCPBgjkJWdiqJE4z-ZM/edit).

 #### Iterate playback